SEO, SEO Audit Checklist, Website Audit

 But search engines have developed extensively over time, with intuitive reasoning to almost be able to think and respond appropriately when the user attempts to look-up something on the internet, and provide best matches to the queries.

-The words or topics you look up not only bring up most relevant links to you, but also many others that are more likely to be of greater accuracy, importance,
+The words or topics you look up not only bring up most relevant links to you, but also many others that are more likely to be of greater accuracy, importance, and relevance.
+The search results can shed more light on the readers’ understanding and needs.

 This is partly due to the semantic approach of the search engines.
 With a Semantic Approach, search engines attempt to understand your topic and content, even if you have used the keyword, say just once.
 Search engines understand what you are talking about, and bring relevant – authentic – information to the user.